 Lays the basis for successful graduate-level inquiry.
-It establishes conceptual principles, develops important academic skills, and helps students master their use of the Course Management System and the ePortfolio platform of the student's preference.
+It establishes conceptual principles, develops important academic skills, and helps students master their use of the Course Management System and the master's portfolio platform of the student's preference.
 Students explore effective strategies for peer-to-peer discourse and self- directed advanced learning.